slivermoda/Imitation-Learning-Dagger-Torcs/README.md

+## Torcs env used for policy improvement paper (modified from dagger code)
+Run gen_expert_traj.py to generate expert data.
+You can adjust the 'noise' parameter to let expert make mistakes;
+then the trajectory will not be optimal.

 ## Imitation Learning with Dataset Aggregation (DAGGER) on Torcs Env

 This repository implements a simple algorithm for imitation learning: [DAGGER](https://www.cs.cmu.edu/~sross1/publications/Ross-AIStats11-NoRegret.pdf).